Fully mounted and finished "Classic" Gecho Loopsynth

 Functions and capabilites:

 Classic music box usually plays one or two melodies with one "sound".
 Our modern music box plays few melodies with limited amount of sounds.
-If you want more melodies or sounds, you can put them in using programming modes (channels #41-44) or upload via USB cable from a PC application (Mac or Linux is not yet supported, but we are working on it).
+If you want more melodies or sounds, you can put them in using programming modes (channels #41-44) or upload via USB cable from a PC application (Mac or Linux is not supported yet).

 Your unit will be shipped with most recent stable firmware, where all known bugs were fixed.
 Please note that most of the demo videos show previous iteration of the product (older versions of hardware, software and box).